gimelbrantlab/magic/README.md

 *-t, --target_feature*:
     name of column in dataset with feature to classify by [default "status"]

+*-m, --metric*:
+    metric to train on, either "Kappa", "Accuracy", or for data with only two classes "ROC" [default "Kappa"]

-*-m, --sampling_method*:
+*-s, --sampling_method*:
     resampling method to use when training classifiers, one of "none", "down", or "up" [default "none"]

 *-r, --selection_rule*:
     caret rule used to select the best model [default "best"]

+*-p, --training_percent*:
+    percent of data to use as training set, between 0 and 100 - uses all of data as training set if 100 given [default 80]

+*-c, --cross_validation*:
+    number of times to run cross-validation [default 5]

 *-q, --quiet*:
     disables console output, do not flag if required packages missing [default FALSE]